Demographics of Malaysia: Secondary education

 Secondary education in Malaysia is conducted in secondary schools (Sekolah Menengah Kebangsaan) for five years.
 National secondary schools use Malay as the main language of instruction.
 The only exceptions are Mathematics and Science and languages other than Malay, however this was only implemented in 2003, prior to which all non-language subjects were taught in Malay.
-At the end of Form Three, which is the third year, students are evaluated in the Form Three Assessment ("Pentaksiran Tingkatan Tiga", PT3).
+At the end of Form Three, which is the third year, students are evaluated in the Form Three Assessment ("Pentaksiran Tingkatan Tiga", PT3)（ now abolished ）.
 Secondary students no longer sit for PMR in Form Three that has been abolished in 2014.
 In the final year of secondary education (Form Five), students sit the Malaysian Certificate of Education (Sijil Pelajaran Malaysia, SPM) examination, which is equivalent to the former British Ordinary or 'O' Levels.
 The government has decided to abandon the use of English in teaching maths and science and revert to Bahasa Malaysia, starting in 2012.

 Malaysian national secondary schools are sub-divided into several types: National Secondary School (Sekolah Menengah Kebangsaan), Religious Secondary School (Sekolah Menengah Agama), National-Type Secondary School (Sekolah Menengah Jenis Kebangsaan) (also referred to as Mission Schools), Technical Schools (Sekolah Menengah Teknik), Residential Schools and MARA Junior Science College (Maktab Rendah Sains MARA).

 There are also 60 Chinese Independent High Schools in Malaysia, where most subjects are taught in Chinese.
 Chinese Independent High Schools are monitored and standardised by the United Chinese School Committees' Association of Malaysia (UCSCAM).
 However, unlike government schools, independent schools are autonomous.
 It takes six years to complete secondary education in Chinese independent schools.
 Students will sit a standardised test conducted by UCSCAM, which is known as the Unified Examination Certificate (UEC) in Junior Middle 3 (equivalent to PMR) and Senior Middle 3 (equivalent to A level).
 A number of independent schools conduct classes in Malay and English in addition to Chinese, enabling the students to sit the PMR and SPM additionally.